QuantEcon/QuantEcon.py/joss_paper/paper.md

 QuantEcon developers are considering future projects such as adding more equilibrium computation algorithms for N-player games and supporting extensive form games.
-In addition, QuantEcon aims to extend its current implementation to other backend libraries like JAX or other GPU providing libraries to utilize the modern computing systems and provide faster execution speeds.
+In addition, QuantEcon aims to extend its current implementation to other backend libraries like JAX or other GPU providing libraries to utilize modern computing systems and provide faster execution speeds.